mcembalest/eyeonthebenchmarks/README.md

 The application uses:
 - PySide6 for the native UI
-- SQLite for data storage
+- SQLite for data storage (with token-type-aware schema)
 - PyPDF2 for PDF processing
 - OpenAI API for model interactions